kckenneth/GenomicAssembly/execution.md

 ### Check the output file in HDFS

 You can do one of the following commands, they will give you the list of the HDFS directory.
-Basically, in any directory in HDFS you want to browse, it do the same thing in your local filesystem.
+Basically, in any directory in HDFS you want to browse, do the same thing as you would in your local filesystem.
 Just prefix with `hadoop fs` or `hdfs dfs` and all the regular bash commands prefixed with `-`.
 For eg, listing becomes `-ls`.
 ```
 # hadoop fs -ls /
 # hdfs dfs -ls /